All “Milks” Are Not Created Equal

 Dairy: The Real Deal

 - The 2015 Dietary Guidelines Advisory Committee identified low- and fat-free dairy as part of a healthy dietary pattern.
-With the exception of fortified soy milk, the same cannot be said for milk alternatives which lack the quantity and quality of nutrients milk has, including vitamin D, calcium and potassium.
+With the exception of fortified soy milk, the same cannot be said for milk alternatives which lack the quantity and quality of nutrients milk has.

 - When it comes to protein, a nutrient which ensures muscle health across the lifespan, dairy protein is the gold standard for quality.
 The quality of protein is determined by the amount of essential amino acids (those the body can’t make on its own) present in the protein and the digestibility of the protein.
 Dairy protein has a higher level of essential amino acids compared to other proteins like soy, almond or rice and it is completely digested, whereas other proteins are not fully digested or contain components which limit digestion.